Altidias/Milestone1_Group52/Software Design Document.md

 - Data Input/Output:
   - Data Input:
     - **Food Search**: Users can input the name of a food item to search for its nutritional information.
-    - **Data Filtering**: Users can set filters to search for foods that meet specific nutritional ranges/requirements.
+    - **Data Filtering**: Users can set advanced filters to search for foods that meet specific nutritional ranges/levels.
     - **Nutrition Tracker**: Users can input their daily intake specifying the food items and quantity (weight or servings)
     - **Goal Setting**: Users can input/set dietary goals for things such as caloric intake or specific nutritional requirements.
   - Data Output: